Cysharp/ObservableCollections/README.md

     ItemsView.Dispose();
 }
 ```

-> WPF can not use SortedView because SortedView can not provide sort event to INotifyCollectionChanged.

 `SynchronizationContextCollectionEventDispatcher.Current` is default implementation of `IColllectionEventDispatcher`, it is used `SynchronizationContext.Current` for dispatche ui thread.
 You can create custom `ICollectionEventDispatcher` to use custom dispatcher object.
 For example use WPF Dispatcher: